 Once you have the right jobs in your campaign, you’ll need to set a budget.
-The two options are Automatic or Bid for clicks.
+The two options are Automatic or Bid for Clicks.

 - Automatic: Indeed will optimise your spend, aiming for the best result at the lowest price within your budget and timeframe.
-If you select this option, you will need to enter your budget and your budget timeframe (monthly or one-off).
+If you select this option, you will need to enter your budget and your budget timeframe (monthly or one-time).
 We recommend most customers to use Automatic budgeting.

 5. Set your campaign schedule.